Recycling and durability

 The strengths of Outokumpu’s stainless steel are especially visible from a life cycle perspective.
 By paying more attention to life cycle oriented environmental management and conducting several life cycle inventory studies we have been able to point out and act on the most efficient ways to reduce the overall life cycle impact of our products.

-The use of Outokumpu steel in modern society minimizes emissions by creating efficiency in, for example, transport, construction and energy production.
+The use of Outokumpu's steel in modern society minimizes emissions by creating efficiency in, for example, transport, construction and energy production.
 Thus, Outokumpu’s stainless steel supports prosperity and health.
-Our studies have shown that one of the most efficient ways to reduce the overall environmental impact is raising the input of recycled content (input of recycled steels and recovered metals).
-More than 85% of Outokumpu stainless comes from recycled content, meaning it has the highest proportion of recycled content on the market.
 Other means of, and our strengths in, reducing our environmental impact are:

 - Efficiency in energy use